jdoulke/Weight-RPG/README.md

 Command and Permissions

     /weight
+    Permission: weight.use
     Description: show player weight and other info from messages.yml.
-    Permission: weight.use
     /weight reload
+    Permission: weight.reload
     Description: reload all files and apply changes to the server.
+    /weight get <item>
+    Permission: weight.get and weight.get.<item> or weight.get.*
+    Description: show the item's weight.
+    /weight set <item> <weight value>
+    Permission: weight.set
+    Description: set the item's weight.
+    /weight add <item> <weight value>
+    Permission: weight.add
+    Description: add item to the weight files.
+The item will be on Misc Items Weight file on Additional Items section.
-    Permission: weight.reload
+    Permission: weight.notify
+    Description: Players with this permission will be notified when an item isn't on the weight files.
+    You can use permission mode to calculate the weight of players.
+You need to add these 3 permissions. weight.level1.x, weight.level2.x, weight.level3.x .
+Where x is your amount of weight in the level.

     Use the ‘weight.bypass’ permission to exclude a player from the weight calculations.